Geo-R1: Improving Few-Shot Geospatial Referring Expression Understanding with Reinforcement Fine-Tuning: Conclusion

 \section{Conclusion}

-In this paper, we define a generic task, Referring Expression Understanding, and contribute three corresponding few-shot remote sensing datasets for training: VRSBench-FS, NWPU-FS, and EarthReason-FS.
+In this work, we define a generic task, Referring Expression Understanding that aims to recognize objects (either detection/segmentation) from referring expressions.
 We then compare RL-based (GRPO) and SFT-based post-training paradigms on few-shot REC, OVD, and GRES tasks within the RS domain.
 Our results show that our GRPO-trained model, Geo-R1, consistently outperforms standard SFT-tuned models across these tasks.
 The performance gains are particularly large in low-shot regimes, and the model exhibits significantly stronger cross-dataset generalization.